Is LifeLock Really Worth It? This is one of the questions I am most frequently asked by people when I tell them I am in Fraud Management.

 But It’s Still a Buy

-After all is said and done though.
+After all, is said and done though.
 I still recommend LifeLock.
 It’s convenient.
 It works.
 It protects you and even your kids.
 And I’m not the only one, Consumer Affairs has LifeLock ranked as the top ID Theft provider as well, Check out their ratings here – Consumer Affairs.

 So for that reason, it’s still a buy in my book.